BritishGeologicalSurvey/etlhelper/docs/recipes/csv_files.rst

 The
 `Pandas <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_sql.html>`__
 library can connect to databases via SQLAlchemy.
 It has powerful tools for manipulating tabular data.
-ETLHelper makes it easy to prepare the SQL Alchemy connection.
+ETL Helper makes it easy to prepare the SQL Alchemy connection.

 .. code:: python